 He has extensive experience dealing with tax audits and tax dispute issues for personal and small or closely-held businesses.
 As a result of his vast trial and transactional experience, he is often called upon with business formation, entity and incorporation issues.
 While he enjoys helping clients work out their complex legal problems, he receives just as much satisfaction from his efforts to avoid legal problems through proper planning and structuring of entities or assets

-Mary Maland, Plans Analyst, Rock Island Arsenal
+Mary Maland, Retired, Plans Analyst, Rock Island Arsenal

 Mary is presently serving as a board member of Christian Care.
 She also serves on the boards of the Pilot Club of Moline, Women In Defense and was a past board member of the Rock Island Arsenal Women's Club for 15 years.
 She volunteers for Juniors Achievement, Marine Toys for Tots, Race for the Cure, Quad Cities Marathon, Bikes for Brains, and local school Bike Rodeos.
 Mary is employed by the Army Sustainment and is a member of Christ the King Church, Moline, IL.